Next.js + Hono + Cloudflare + Prisma

 Install Prisma and Postgres driver in

-api:pnpm add prisma --save-dev npm install @prisma/client @prisma/extension-accelerate -
+api:pnpm install prisma tsx @types/pg --save-dev pnpm install @prisma/client @prisma/adapter-pg dotenv pg -

 Initialize Prisma: